porscheinformatik/openshift-backup/README.md

   Seek for container with a label named "backup" and value one out of [mysql|postgresql|fs].
   * "mysql" will start a mysqldump inside, output saved to .sql file
   * "postgresql" will start a custom pg_dump inside, output saved to a .pg_dump file
+  * "mongodb" will start a mongodump, output saved as .gz archive
   * "fs" will need another label named "backupvolumemount" with value of a valid pod-volumename It will than rsync the mountpath to local directory